elodina/go_kafka_client/syslog/README.md

 We provided a Docker image for quick deployment without cloning the repo, building the binary etc. Running it is as easy as following:

-`docker run --net=host -v $(pwd):/syslog stealthly/syslog --topic syslog --producer.config=/syslog/producer.properties`
+`docker run stealthly/syslog --topic syslog --broker.list host:port`

 You may pass all configurations described above as arguments to the container.